guiferviz/mnemocards/docs/faq.md

 and modify the flashcard content **using common text editors**, and also can use version control systems like **Git to track changes and collaborate** with others.

+## How can I create custom Mnemocards tasks?

+The [plugins](examples/plugins.md) example contains a lot of information about this.